energinet-open-incubator/innersource-collaboration/guides/issue_trackers.md

 <img src="figures/issues_task_tracked_by.png" width="50%"/>

-Additionally, Github will automatically keep track of the tasks, so when issues are closed, they will automatically be marked as "complete" in the task list:
+Github will automatically keep track of the tasks, so when issues are closed, they will automatically be marked as "complete" in the task list.
+Alternatively, you can mark tasks as complete, by clicking the checkbox.
+The number of task completed is shown in the issue containing the task list:

 <img src="figures/issues_task_tracking.png" width="70%"/>